RightToPrivacy/MACcleaner/README.md

 -=-=-=-=-=-=-=-=-=--=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-

-Add button for maccleaner/ghostmac at top of MATE desktop:
+# Add button for maccleaner/ghostmac at top of MATE desktop:

 Save the script to a file in text editor (or download from github).

 Open terminal.

-`chmod +x maccleaner`.
+chmod +x maccleaner.

 Move to command path directory:
 'mv scriptname /usr/bin' (this puts it in path for command execution)